ertelek/gitcrumbs/README.md

   - -f, --file-path PATH: show a unified patch for that single file between A and B. When --file-path is used, --all is ignored.

 gitcrumbs restore ID [--purge/--no-purge]
   Restore working files to snapshot ID.
-Default: --purge (remove extra files).
+Default: --no-purge (remove extra files).

 gitcrumbs next [--purge/--no-purge]      # alias: n
-  Restore to the next snapshot after the current cursor (defaults to --purge).
+  Restore to the next snapshot after the current cursor (defaults to --no-purge).

 gitcrumbs previous [--purge/--no-purge]  # alias: p
-  Restore to the previous snapshot before the current cursor (defaults to --purge).
+  Restore to the previous snapshot before the current cursor (defaults to --no-purge).

 gitcrumbs snapshot
   Create a snapshot right now.